-- If you no longer have Medicare Part A and Part B - If you are no longer eligible for Medicaid.
-As stated in Chapter 1, Section 2.1, our plan is for people who are eligible for both Medicare and Medicaid. - o If you no longer qualify for Medicaid, we will notify you in writing of your disenrollment due to loss of Medicaid.
+- If you no longer have Medicare Part A and Part B. - If you are no longer eligible for Medicaid.
+As stated in Chapter 1, Section 2.1, our plan is for people who are eligible for both Medicare and Medicaid. - If you no longer qualify for Medicaid, we will notify you in writing of your disenrollment due to loss of Medicaid.
 You will continue to be eligible for RiverSpring MAP (HMO D-SNP) for a period of 90 calendar days (from the date you lost Medicaid).
-If you have not re-established your Medicaid at the end of the 90 days, we will disenroll you from RiverSpring MAP (HMO D-SNP). - If you move out of our service area - If you are away from our service area for more than six months - We must initiate a disenrollment from Medicaid if you are absent from the service area for more than 30 consecutive days. - o If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in our plan's area.
-(Phone numbers for Member Services are printed on the back cover of this booklet.) - If you become incarcerated (go to prison) - If you are not a United States citizen or lawfully present in the United States - If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan - If you are determined no longer eligible for nursing home level of care
+If you have not re-established your Medicaid at the end of the 90 days, we will disenroll you from RiverSpring MAP (HMO D-SNP). - If you do not pay your medical spenddown, if applicable - If you move out of our service area. - If you are away from our service area for more than six months. - We must initiate a disenrollment from Medicaid if you are absent from the service area for more than 30 consecutive days. - If you move or take a long trip, call Member Services to find out if the place you are moving or traveling to is in our plan's area. - If you become incarcerated (go to prison). - If you are no longer a United States citizen or lawfully present in the United States. - If you lie or withhold information about other insurance you have that provides prescription drug coverage. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.)